Top Chef: Las Vegas

 Top Chef: Las Vegas is the sixth season of the American reality television series Top Chef.
 It was first filmed in Las Vegas, Nevada, before concluding in Napa, California.
 The season premiered on August 19, 2009, and ended on December 16, 2009.
 Beginning with this season, the prize money awarded to the winner was increased from US$100,000 to $125,000.
 In the season finale, Michael Voltaggio was declared the winner over runners-up Bryan Voltaggio and Kevin Gillespie.
 Gillespie was voted Fan Favorite.
 In 2010, Top Chef: Las Vegas received the Primetime Emmy Award for "Outstanding Reality Competition Program".

 Contestants

-Seventeen chefs were selected to compete in Top Chef: Las Vegas.
+Seventeen chefs competed in Top Chef: Las Vegas.

 Jennifer Carroll and Mike Isabella returned to compete in Top Chef: All-Stars.
 Bryan Voltaggio competed in the fifth season of Top Chef Masters.
 Carroll, Isabella, and Kevin Gillespie later competed in Top Chef Duels.
 Carroll returned again for Top Chef: Colorado, competing in the Last Chance Kitchen.
 Carroll, Gillespie, and Bryan Voltaggio returned for Top Chef: All-Stars L.A.